Abnormality Prediction and Forecasting of Laboratory Values from Electrocardiogram Signals Using Multimodal Deep Learning: Discussion

 \heading{Limitations} Our approach has several limitations.
-First, our task definition relies on median threshold values inferred from MIMIC-IV and therefore do not cover dependencies of reference values on patient characteristics such as demographic characteristics.
+First, our task definition relies on median threshold values inferred from MIMIC-IV and therefore do not cover dependencies of reference values on patient characteristics such as demographics.
 This question will have to be revisited more thoroughly in future studies.
-For certain scenarios, also the differentiation into anomalously low and anomalously high values might be not finegrained enough and might necessitate to frame the prediction problem as a more finegrained ordinal classification or even as a regression problem.
-Second, the current setup of the monitoring task does not provide any insights into the time frame where the abnormality occurs.
-This could be mitigated by predicting future laboratory values at a particular future horizon up some tolerance.
+For certain scenarios, also the differentiation into anomalously low and anomalously high values might be not finegrained enough and might necessitate to frame the prediction problem as a multi-class ordinal classification task or even as a regression problem.
+Second, the current setup of the abnormality forecasting task does not provide any insights into the time frame where the abnormality occurs.
+This could be mitigated by predicting future laboratory values at a particular future horizon up to some tolerance.
 Here, we mainly use it to demonstrate the feasibility of providing prognostic insights into laboratory values.
-Finally, the approach should be tested on diverse cohorts to ensure it generalizes effectively before being deployed in clinical settings.
+Third, the approach should be tested on diverse cohorts to ensure it generalizes effectively before being deployed in clinical settings.